 In addition to teaching in private music studios Neil has also spent time teaching in several New Jersey public schools.
 Neil has also been performing in brass, wind and concert ensembles throughout New Jersey.

 Isabel, Administrative Staff, is a lifelong New Jersey resident.
 A contralto, she has been studying voice for 6 years, piano for 13 years, and viola for 8 years.
-A recent graduate of the Peddie School of Excellence, she will be heading to Memphis, TN to attend Rhodes College and plans to double major in Vocal Performance and Biology.
-Her recent credits include Much Ado About Nothing, Our Town, Metamorphoses, and Into the Woods.
+A recent graduate of the Peddie School of Excellence, she currently lives in Memphis, TN and attends Rhodes College, where she is double majoring in Vocal Performance and Biology.
+Her recent credits include Much Ado About Nothing, Our Town, Metamorphoses, Into the Woods, and Madama Butterfly.
 Isabel has also worked at various theaters in New Jersey including The Count Basie and The Kelsey Theater.
 Isabel also is the Assistant Director for the MPAC Musical Theatre and Arts Camp and co-facilitates the Youth Music and Theatre Arts “Storybook Series” Camp.